 Skip to main content

-Defense for felony and misdemeanor charges in Delaware County
+Delaware County criminal defense attorney for felony and misdemeanor charges

 Facing criminal charges is overwhelming.
 Your reputation, your freedom, and your future are at stake.
-Whether you are dealing with a first-time misdemeanor or a serious felony, you need an attorney who understands the system, knows the local courts, and will fight for your rights.
+Whether you are searching for a Delaware County criminal defense attorney after a first-time misdemeanor or a serious felony, you need an attorney who understands the system, knows how Delaware Municipal Court and Delaware County Common Pleas cases move, and will fight for your rights.

 Criminal defense attorney reviewing case files and legal documents in professional office setting